We provide sex therapy to individuals and couples.

 “It’s not supposed to hurt this much, is it?”

 Burning.
 Cutting.
 Ripping.
 Stinging.
 These are not typically words that bring to mind “good sex”.
 But, unfortunately, for 8-14% of women, this is a reality (yes, that many women experience chronic genital pain).
 Genital pain, also known as provoked vestibulodynia (PVD), vulvodynia, or dyspareunia can leave women feeling alone and broken.
 And no, it’s not all in your head.
 The leading research on genital pain shows that vulvodynia is best treated using a multidisciplinary approach, which involves pelvic floor physiotherapy, gynaecology, and psychology.
-As a psychologist at the BC Centre for Vulvar Health, I gained expertise in the leading treatments for women with genital pain, and have had the pleasure to see countless women improve.
+As a psychologist at the BC Centre for Vulvar Health, Dr. Bossio gained expertise in the leading treatments for women with genital pain, and have had the pleasure to see countless women improve.
+We use the same science-based tools at Tri Health Clinic.
 There is hope for you, too.

 “I want to last longer”